Geethapriya-Dineshkumar/Geethapriya-Dineshkumar/README.md

 - 👋 Hi, I’m @Geethapriya-Dineshkumar
 - 👀 I’m interested in learning new technology
 - 🌱 I’m currently learning python, datascience
-- 💞️ I’m looking to collaborate on like minds who are willings to share knowledge with me
+- 💞️ I’m looking to collaborate with like minds who are willings to share knowledge with me
 - 📫 How to reach me : geethapriya.p2009@gmail.com

 <!---